Tûranor PlanetSolar

-The boat was renamed Race for Water in 2015, after the name of the foundation which then operated it.
-It was dedicated to water conservation missions and to prevent the oceans from plastic pollution.
+The boat was renamed Race for Water in 2015, after the name of the foundation which then operated the vessel and was dedicated to water conservation missions and to protect the oceans from plastic pollution.
 In 2021, new owners Porrima projects renamed the ship Porrima.

+In September 2022, Porrima ran aground in India and was heavily damaged.

 Technical characteristics

-The 31-metre boat is covered by 537 m2 of solar panels rated at 93 kW, which in turn connect to two electric motors, one in each hull.
+The 31-metre boat is covered by 537 m2 of solar panels rated at 93 kWp, which in turn connect to two electric motors, one in each hull.
 There are 8.5 tons of lithium-ion batteries in the ship's two hulls.
 The boat's shape allows it to reach speeds of up to 10 kn.
 The hull was model tested in wind tunnels and was tank tested to determine its hydrodynamics and aerodynamics.
 The boat was designed to be used as a luxury yacht after the record attempt was finished.

-It is currently being used as an ambassador for the project Race for Water.
+The vessel was later used as an Ambassador for the project Race for Water.

-The boat is registered in Switzerland and was financed by a German entrepreneur, Immo Ströher and designed by New Zealand naval architect Craig Loomes.
+The boat is registered in Switzerland and was financed by a German entrepreneur, Immo Ströher and designed and engineered by New Zealand naval architects LOMOcean Marine.
 Construction cost was €15 million.
 The name Tûranor, derived from J.R.R.
 Tolkien's novel The Lord of the Rings, translates to "The Power of the Sun".